 Describe safeguards protecting the family environment (CRC art.
 7, 8, 9, 10, 20) that are currently being implemented in your State.
 Note whether and how such general safeguards protecting the family environment apply in the context of surrogacy arrangements.
 Indicate specifically how the best interests of the child are factored in.
+All couples undergoing domestic surrogacy in Israel must have a psychosocial education, and surrogate must be psychologically approved, as a preterm of submission of an arrangement to the approval committee.
+A social worker is involved throughout the process: must be notified at 5 months of pregnancy regarding the expected due date, and within 24 hours after birth.
+Social worker is the sole legal guardian until a parentage order is signed by court; court may require an additional report from the social worker (and it will always be required if the surrogate has announced that she intends to withhold her consent for IPs’ parentage).
+Court hearings regarding parentage orders are confidential.

 Provide information on existing laws, regulations or practices for the establishment, recognition and contestation of legal parentage.
 Indicate specifically how the best interests of the child are factored in.
+Law of surrogacy arrangements (1996) outlines the legal process applied to domestic surrogacy only.
+Proposals to revise the law to formally establish ways of naturalization after foreign surrogacy (after surrogacy crisis’s in Thailand and Nepal, i.e. in 2014 and further) have failed to pass due to political reasons.